Table of Contents

-Protocol Independent Multicast, or PIM, is a set of various multicast routing protocols designed to work well in different situations.
-The two most common PIM protocols are PIM Sparse Mode and PIM Dense Mode.
+Protocol Independent Multicast, or PIM, is a set of multicast routing protocols designed to work well in different situations.
+PIM Sparse Mode and PIM Dense Mode are the two most common PIM protocols.

-All PIM protocols have a control message format in common.
+All PIM protocols share a control message format.
 These messages are sent as raw IP datagrams (protocol number 103) to either a multicast group or a unicast destination.

-If you are looking to port forward Protocol Independent Multicast this guide is for you.
-Port forwarding is used to allow remote access to a computer or device that is behind a firewall.
+If you are looking to port forward Protocol Independent Multicast, this guide is for you.
+Port forwarding allows remote access to a computer or device behind a firewall.
 When port forwarding is properly configured, the firewall will know to allow incoming traffic on the specified port and forward it to the correct computer or device on the network.

 Requirements to Port Forward Protocol Independent Multicast